 Operation above 100 kHz is already supported and will not be changed in this amendment.
 The specification will support simultaneous remote operation over one or more aggregated (adjacent or non-adjacent) subchannels of bandwidth as low as 5 kHz.

 The specification will support base station operation over any one or more sub-channels.
-The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is is not limited to 100 KHz.
+The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is not limited to 100 KHz.

 Duplexing Requirements